WalterMoar/namex/solr/docs/build-notes.md

 it is recent.

 In the OpenShift Web Console go to the `names examination (tools)` project, and then `Builds` > `Images`.
-Click the `solr` image and the tag `Latest` should now have been updated.
+Click the `solr` image and the tag `latest` should now have been updated.
 The image needs to be tagged in order to get it into a specific environment.

 ### Replacing the `solr` Build